thisisbipin/decentralized-rating-system/README.md

 ![Screenshot of Meta Basket 2](https://user-images.githubusercontent.com/55138889/148669994-05d2f3d2-9929-4f4d-a37c-7b229f080495.png)

 ### _Why do we require a decentralized rating system ?_

 - Current rating systems are centralized having a complete control over the ratings database.
 - Central authorities can edit / delete negative ratings to avoid their defamation.
 - It can led to huge rating scams with a purpose to attract buyers.

 ### _How Blockchain will solve this problem ?_

 - A Blockchain network is a decentralized, distributed ledger which has rigorous Cryptographic concepts, Consensus mechanisms which makes it reliable, trustworthy and impossible to hack.
 - Any thing written in blockchain can’t be removed unless done legally, making rating systems consumer friendly.
 - It will also ensure that our system doesn't have single point of faliure.

 ## Features

 - Provides trustworthy ratings for products.
 - Ratings can't be manipulated illegally.
 - Secured p2p payments using MetaMask.
+- Users are incentivised for the ratings that they give.
 - User friendly and clean UI.

 ## Tech